 Do I need a real estate attorney representing me in a closing in a Rhode Island or MA closing?

-A real estate law lawyer should be in attendance at a Rhode Island or Massachusetts real property closing to answer legal questions and to resolve disputes.
+A real estate law lawyer should be at a Rhode Island or Massachusetts real property closing to answer legal questions and to resolve disputes.
 Most lenders require the presence of a closing attorney at all real estate closings.
 At SS&A, all residential and commercial closings are always performed and conducted by a licensed and highly experienced real estate transactions lawyer.
 Pursuant to RI law, the real estate buyer has the right to choose the lawyers to search title to the RI real estate.
 A purchaser of real estate in Rhode Island should always insist on an experience property lawyer instead of a title company to perform a title search.
-A good real estate lawyer at Slepkow Slepkow & Associates will help to resolve the problems and title issues which arise, and will not limit our scope of work to merely searching the title.
-Slepkow’s experienced staff will make your ri closing go smoothly.
+A good real estate lawyer at Slepkow Slepkow & Associates will help to resolve the problems and title issues which arise.
+We will not limit our scope of work to merely searching the title.
+Slepkow’s experienced staff will make your RI closing go smoothly.

 When do I get my proceeds from the sale of the real estate as a Seller in Rhode Island and Providence Plantations?

 The Seller will be given the proceeds from the sale after the deed has been recorded.
 In our office, we always record the documents the same day if the closing occurs before noon, and within 24 hours of closing in any event, barring weekends and holidays.

 The home that I am about to purchase is not ready for sale on the scheduled date of the real estate closing.
 What should be done?